Alabama man faces 2nd execution date this year for killing

 “It disturbs me that ADOC, which took on the responsibility to inform prisoners about their right to elect death by nitrogen hypoxia within 30 days, did so in such a feckless way,” Pryor wrote.

-The state of Alabama argued Smith had access to his lawyers for help in requesting nitrogen.
-The Alabama attorney general’s office urged the Supreme Court to let the lethal injection proceed.”
+The state of Alabama argued that Smith had access to his lawyers for help in requesting nitrogen.

-“His suit in the end amounts to little more than regret that he did not opt for execution by nitrogen hypoxia, now that it’s clear the State does not yet have a hypoxia execution protocol, and a thinly disguised attempt to delay his execution by any means necessary,” lawyers with the Alabama attorney general’s office wrote.

 The Department of Corrections changed some procedures in the face of the COVID-19 pandemic.
 The prison system limited media witnesses to the execution to one journalist, a representative from The Associated Press.